AnotherCodeArtist/CEPWare/README.md

 # Requirements:
 * Docker needs at least 4 CPU cores assigned.
 Docker -> Settings -> Advanced -> allocate CPU to 4.
+* Python Scripts under Linux must be run with "sudo" in order to work properly.

 # Setup
 In order to start the whole system you need the following: